smitelli/scottsmitelli.com/templates/resume.md

 * Performed quality assurance testing with a wide range of browsers, at times going back as far as Internet Explorer 7.

 ### Lead Developer at Abrams Media <span class="details">New York, NY -- January 2010 to November 2011</span>
-* First engineering hire at a fast-paced startup, eventually managed a team of three developers.
+* First engineering hire at a growing startup, eventually managed a team of three developers.
 * Maintained and customized six WordPress sites which averaged 35-40 million total pageviews per month.
 Paid special attention to SEO.
 * Served as the primary contact for system administration tasks, as well as providing technical assistance for the staff.
 * Planned and installed the corporate network when the business relocated to larger office space.
-* Developed ancillary applications, including a job search board, photo gallery, bulk email daemon, analytics reporter, and management scripts.
+* Developed ancillary applications, including a job search board, photo gallery, bulk email daemon, traffic analyzer, and management scripts.

 ### Freelance Streaming Media Encoder at Wall Street Webcasting <span class="details">New York, NY -- September 2009 to January 2010</span>
 * Responsible for streaming audio feeds from investment conferences across the country.